wso2/wso2-qa-artifacts/products/wso2_ISCLOUD/volume_endurance_perf_testing/performances/jmeter/user-portal/userPortalLogin/ README.md

 - 500 users must created

 ## User Defined Variables:
-- serverHostName	identity.cloud.wso2.com
+- serverHostName
 - serverPort:If port is not exposed leave this blank
 - tenantName
 - username
 - tenantAdminUsername
-- tenantAdminPassword	Chankx_123
+- tenantAdminPassword
-- addUsername	cloudUser
+- addUsername
-- addPassword	Password_1
+- addPassword
-- maxSessionIDcount	200
+- maxSessionIDcount

 - Variable Names : Do not change
 -----------------------------------------------------------------------------